This article has links to products and services we love, which we may make commission from.

 Here are even more things to do in Providence to fill your whole day.

-Peterborough is about 73 miles away and a one-hour & 40-minute drive from Boston.
+Peterborough is about 73 miles away and a 1-hour & 40-minute drive from Boston.

 This quaint town is one of the oldest in New Hampshire, and it has tons of shops and activities to keep you busy!